 Living with myasthenia gravis (MG) may be preventing you from doing the things you love.
 This article and downloadable discussion guide can help you work with your doctor to find a management plan that could suit your personal goals

 It may be difficult to explain to your healthcare team how your MG symptoms are affecting your lifestyle, but it’s an important step in finding the best management plan for you.
 Discussing your symptoms, goals and how MG impacts your daily activities may help your healthcare team understand what’s going on in your life and if they should consider making changes to your myasthenia gravis management plan.
-Consider the tips in this article to help organize your thoughts and guide a successful conversation with your doctor.
+Consider the tips in this article and the downloadable discussion guide to help organize your thoughts and guide a successful conversation with your doctor.
 You are your own best advocate, and when your doctor understands you, it may be easier for them to prioritize the things that matter most to you.

 Step 1: Write down your symptoms

 You may find it helpful to take a few minutes to prepare for your next appointment by writing down your symptoms to help you get the most out of your visit.
 Have your symptoms limited your ability to complete your favorite hobby or reduced social interactions?
 Having your symptoms written down may help start the conversation with your doctor.

 Step 2: Think about what matters most to you

 Think about how your symptoms interfere with your ability to complete day-to-day tasks and activities and how this impacts your ability to work toward your goals.
 Do you have plans that you want to make with regards to working or seeing your friends and family?
 Share what you’ve been looking forward to doing and try being as specific as possible.
 The extra details may help your doctor understand what’s going on and if they should consider changing plans.